Terry Nichols: Federal case

 After the penalty hearing concluded, the jury deliberated for 13 hours over two days on whether to give Nichols a death sentence, but deadlocked.
-U.S. District Court Judge Richard P. Matsch then had the option of giving Nichols life sentence or a lesser term of imprisonment.
+U.S. District Court Judge Richard P. Matsch then had the option of giving Nichols a sentence of life imprisonment or a lesser term.
 On June 4, 1998, he sentenced Nichols to life in prison without parole on the conspiracy conviction, calling Nichols "an enemy of the Constitution" who had conspired to destroy everything the Constitution protects.
 Nichols also received a concurrent 48-year sentence for his eight involuntary manslaughter convictions, six for each victim.
 Nichols showed no emotion.
 He was sent to the Federal Supermax Prison in Florence, Colorado.
 On February 26, 1999, a federal appeals court affirmed Nichols' conviction and sentence.